some-natalie/some-natalie/_recipes/black-beans.md

 - Swap lime juice for orange juice if you have one and not the other
 - White onions work more or less as good as yellow ones
+- Add some diced poblano pepper for a little spice - about half a pepper w/ no seeds for kids